 Due to the high numbers of welfare fraud and abuse - this is a few things that could improve the system.

 At the local check cashing place, I have seen with my own eyes on welfare day a great amount of money being sent to Mexico.
 The welfare recipients just simply swipe their EBT card to obtain the cash portion from the welfare and Western Union large sums of it from the same location.
-With all this being said the agency that issues the money is the same that wires the money.

 The following plan would not only reform welfare, it would also stop the large amounts of money being sent outside the United States to places such as Mexico.
 At the same time, it would increase tax dollars, create jobs and serve the purpose in which it was originally designed for.
-The state should move towards a voucher system.
-In doing this, the policy should decrease the cash allowance per month per household to less than one hundred dollars.

 1. The state shall pay a rent allowance in the form of a check or voucher to the landlord directly.
 At the end of each year the state agency that issued the check shall issue a 1099 tax form to the landlord.
 By paying the money direct and issuing a 1099 form, the state would realize more revenue by the way of taxes.
 The landlord would be more accountable and pay taxes based on the fact that all money paid to the landlord was documented.